BSGE Transfer Students FAQ

 BSGE program is for students who either want to gain a wide range of knowledge in engineering or have a specific learning goal that is not available through other engineering programs in the college.

 I am an incoming transfer student.
 What course should I take in the first semester at SJSU?

-In theory, transfer students start taking Junior level courses during their first semester at SJSU.
-In reality, however, it is more often that the students need to take some lower division courses that are required by their major.
-One way to determine if you have completed all the lower division major required courses is to go over the program’s 4-year plan and to see if there is any course that you have not taken in community colleges or other colleges.
+Transfer students normally start taking Junior level courses during their first semester at SJSU.
+However, it is often that the students need to take some lower division courses that are required by their major program.
+One way to determine if you have completed all the lower division major required courses is to go over the program’s 4-year plan and to see if there is any required course, or their equivalent coures, that you have not taken in other colleges.
 For students who attended California community colleges, course equivalency can be found at www.assist.org.
 All other transfer students should see an advisor in Engineering Students Success Center for course equivalency evaluation.
 The transfer equivalency evaluation process can be found on this web page.

 Can I change my major?
 If so, how?